Architecture of the LDS Church: Meetinghouses

-Meetinghouses of the Church of Jesus Christ of Latter-day Saints are used for weekly worship services as well as various social and community activities and events.
-Meetinghouses serve anywhere from 1 to a few wards or branches (congregations) and a larger meetinghouse, known as a stake center (or stakehouse), also houses offices for local stake (diocese) leadership.
-Meetinghouses vary widely in terms of architectural style, but have for the most part been standardized in modern times.
+LDS Church meetinghouses are used for weekly worship services as well as various social and community activities and events.
+Meetinghouses serve anywhere from one to a few wards or branches (congregations).
+A larger meetinghouse, known as a stake center, also houses offices for local stake leadership.
+Meetinghouses vary widely in terms of architectural style but have for the most part been standardized in modern times.

 Unlike most Christian denominations, Latter-day Saints do not generally use the cross as a symbol for their church.
 Noticeably, this means that most meetinghouses instead use a pointed steeple instead of a cross.

 Pre-standardization

-Early and Pioneer meetinghouses
+Early and pioneer meetinghouses

 Early meetinghouses varied widely in style.
-Originally, Latter-day saints used houses of local members (and in some very isolated communities, still do).
+Originally, Latter-day Saints used houses of local members (and in some very isolated communities, still do).
 As the church grew, specific meetinghouses were built or retrofitted to serve local congregations.

 After the Mormon pioneers made their way west to Utah, they began to build permanent buildings, more reminiscent of "modern" churches.
 The styles varied widely and were often built by local members.

 Early modern meetinghouses

-After the early pioneer era, around the 1880s–90s, most meetinghouses were built by local members with most of the funding from the Church.
+After the early pioneer era, around the 1880s–90s, most meetinghouses were built by local members with most of the funding from the church.
 Because of the lack of official standardization in building plans, these buildings varied in architectural style but most often used either romanesque revival or prairie architecture.
 They were generally designed by local members, occasionally with assistance from church architects.

 This era of meetinghouses, especially the chapels, were often very ornate, often featuring murals and stained glass, an uncommon sight in contemporary meetinghouses.